cloudflare/cloudflare-docs/content/pages/tutorials/build-an-api-with-workers/index.md

 </div>

 After configuring your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `blog-frontend`, your project dependencies, and building your site, before deploying it.
+You should see Cloudflare Pages installing `blog-frontend`, your project dependencies, and building your site.
+Your site will be  available at

 ## Related resources